walmartlabs/concord-website/docs/getting-started/triggers.md

 <a name="generic"/>
 ## Generic Event

+You can create generic events for may uses.

-You can submit a JSON document to the API at `/api/v1/events/example` and start off a flow with the trigger:
+For expale, submit a JSON document to the API at `/api/v1/events/example`, and start off a flow with an `example` trigger:

 ```
 triggers: